Winter Olympic Games: 1920 to 1936

 The first Olympics after the war, the 1920 Summer Olympics, were held in Antwerp, Belgium, and featured figure skating and an ice hockey tournament.
 Germany, Austria, Hungary, Bulgaria and Turkey were banned from competing in the games.
 At the IOC Congress held the following year it was decided that the host nation of the 1924 Summer Olympics, France, would host a separate "International Winter Sports Week" under the patronage of the IOC.
 Chamonix was chosen to host this week (actually 11 days) of events.

 The 1924 games in Chamonix proved to be a success when more than 250 athletes from 16 nations competed in 16 events.
 Athletes from Finland and Norway won 28 medals, more than the rest of the participating nations combined.
 The first gold medal awarded was won by Charles Jewtraw of the United States in the 500-meter speed skate.
 Sonja Henie of Norway, at just 11 years old, competed in the ladies' figure skating and, although finishing last, became popular with fans.
 Gillis Grafström of Sweden defended his 1920 gold medal in men's figure skating, becoming the first Olympian to win gold medals in both Summer and Winter Olympics.

 Germany remained banned until 1925, and instead hosted a series of games called Deutsche Kampfspiele, starting with the winter edition of 1922 (which predated the first Winter Olympics).
-In 1925 the IOC decided to create a separate winter event and the 1924 games in Chamonix was retroactively designated as the first Winter Olympics.
+In 1925 the IOC decided to create a separate winter event and the 1924 games in Chamonix were retroactively designated as the first Winter Olympics.

 St. Moritz, Switzerland, was appointed by the IOC to host the second Winter Games in 1928.
 Fluctuating weather conditions challenged the hosts.
 The opening ceremony was held in a blizzard while warm weather conditions plagued sporting events throughout the rest of the games.
 Because of the weather the 10,000 metre speed-skating event had to be abandoned and officially cancelled.
 The weather was not the only noteworthy aspect of the 1928 games: Sonja Henie of Norway returned to the Winter Olympics to make history when she won the ladies' figure skating at the age of 15.
 She became the youngest Olympic champion in history, a distinction she held for 70 years, and went on to defend her title at the next two Winter Olympics.
 Gillis Grafström won his third consecutive figure skating gold and went on to win silver in 1932, becoming the most decorated men's figure skater to date.